Sebastián (sculptor): Significant works

 Sebastián is best known for his monumental sculptures in steel and/or concrete in urban settings, of which he has done over 200 in various parts of the world.
 These works are mostly based on smaller earlier works such as Leonardo 4, Durero 4 and Brancusi 4.
-In Mexico, his best known monumental sculpture is officially called “Cabeza de caballo” (horse’s head) but is generally referred to as the “Caballito” (little horse), located in downtown Mexico City.
-Other works appear in Nuevo León, Tabasco, Morelos, Guerrero, Chiapas, Michoacán and other states.
-These include “gate” structures such as the Puerta de Torreón, La Puerta del Sol, La Puerta a Chihuahua and the Gran Puerta de México in Matamoros, Tamaulipas.
-Other monumental sculptures include the El Torreón al Porvenir for Torreón 100th anniversary and the Arcos del Milenio in Guadalajara for the nation’s 200th anniversary of its independence.
-His 2007 work with the Ruta Escultórica del Acero y el Cemento (Sculpture in Steel and Cement Route) in the State of Mexico was somewhat controversial in that he stated he would not receive any money for his work but charged the state over seventeen million pesos for materials and workmen’s labor.
+In Mexico, his best known monumental sculpture is officially called “Cabeza de caballo” (horse's head) but is generally referred to as the “Caballito” (little horse), located in downtown Mexico City.
+Other works by Sebastián appear in Nuevo León, Tabasco, Morelos, Guerrero, Chiapas, Michoacán, and other states.
+These include “gate” structures such as the Puerta de Torreón, La Puerta del Sol, La Puerta a Chihuahua, and the Gran Puerta de México in Matamoros, Tamaulipas.
+Other monumental sculptures by the artist include the El Torreón al Porvenir for Torreón 100th anniversary and the Arcos del Milenio in Guadalajara for the nation's 200th anniversary of its independence.
+His 2007 work with the Ruta Escultórica del Acero y el Cemento (Sculpture in Steel and Cement Route) in the State of Mexico was somewhat controversial in that he stated he would not receive any money for his work but charged the state over seventeen million pesos for materials and workmen's labor.